b-g/processing-sublime/README.md

 There are tree easy ways to install the Processing Bundle:

 ### Using Sublime Package Control
-If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install the Processing Bundle via the `Package Control: Install Package` menu item.
+If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install the Processing Bundle via the `Sublime Text 2 -> Preferences -> Package Control: Install Package` menu item.

 ### Using Git
-Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.
+Alternatively you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.

 Go to your Sublime Text 2 `Packages` directory and clone the theme repository using the command below:
     git clone https://github.com/b-g/processing-sublime/ "Processing"

 ### Download Manually
-* Download the files using the GitHub .zip download option
+- Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Processing`
+- Unzip the files and rename the folder to `Processing`
-* Copy the folder to your Sublime Text 2 `Packages` directory e.g. OS X: `~/Library/Application Support/Sublime Text 2/Packages/ColorPicker`
+- Copy the folder to your Sublime Text 2 `Packages` directory e.g. OS X: `~/Library/Application Support/Sublime Text 2/Packages/ColorPicker`